ietf-wg-webtrans/draft-ietf-webtrans-overview/draft-ietf-webtrans-overview.md

   with the stream data.
 Not applicable for outgoing unidirectional streams.

 abort send side
-: Sends a signal to the peer that the write side of the stream has been aborted.
+: Sends a signal to the peer that the write side of the stream has been aborted, optionally at a particular send offset in the stream.
-  Discards the send buffer; if possible, no currently outstanding data is transmitted or retransmitted.
+  Discards the send buffer; if possible, no currently outstanding data after the provided send offset is transmitted or retransmitted.
+If omitted, the send offset is presumed to be 0.
 An unsigned 32-bit error code can be supplied as a part of the signal to the peer; if omitted, the error code is presumed to be 0.

 abort receive side
 : Sends a signal to the peer that the read side of the stream has been aborted.